Double amputee aims for Everest record

 Magar, a double above the knee amputee, is sitting in a southwest London charity office with his fundraising adviser hatching a plan to climb Mount Everest next spring.
 It won't be the first time he's tried to make the world-first ascent.
 As Magar puts it, he has climbed more than one Everest just to get to this point.
 But 2020 might finally be the year that he realizes his dream.

-"What about me climbing that mountain?"
+'What about me climbing that mountain?'

 Magar (second left) with his family as a child in Nepal.
 As a boy he lived in Mirul, Ropla district, later joining the British military aged 19.

-Note: Correction: The story has been updated to correct the Gurkha motto.